mozilla/explainers/MessagingLayerSecurity.md

 The changes that a member makes to its group view need to be communicated to other clients.
 This occurs two forms:

-1) Commits – Operations that alter the state of the group, resulting in creating a message for other group participants.
+1) Commits: Operations that alter the state of the group, resulting in creating a message for other group participants.

-2) Proposals - Proposal are suggestioned modifications that don't immediately change the group state.
+2) Proposals: Proposal are suggestioned modifications that don't immediately change the group state.
 Proposals can be used when a client wants to make a change, but does not want to force the change.
 Maybe the client doesn't have the necessary permissions or maybe it wants to suggest something.

 ```javascript
 // As in our example above that fact that Alice added a new member to the group created a commit